bgrimstad/splinter/README.md

   1. Make sure that MinGW is marked for installation
 5. Run Qt Creator, select `Open project`
   1. Navigate into the multivariate-bsplines folder, select `CMakeLists.txt`
-  2. In the arguments field, write: `-DEIGEN_DIRECTORY=C:/path/to/eigen/from/step/2.1`
+  2. In the arguments field, write: `-DEIGEN_DIRECTORY=C:/path/to/eigen/from/step/2.1`.
+Also, see [options](https://github.com/bgrimstad/multivariate-splines/blob/master/README.md#options)
   3. Run CMake
 6. Now you can build the library with Qt Creator, and the library files will be output to your build directory.